valkey-io/valkey-doc/commands/expire.md

 ## Expire accuracy

-In Redis 2.4 the expire might not be pin-point accurate, and it could be between zero to one seconds out.

-Since Redis 2.6 the expire error is from 0 to 1 milliseconds.
+The expire error is from 0 to 1 milliseconds.

 ## Expires and persistence